 Glazing your ceramics serves several purposes.
 Not only does it add a safe, sealed coating to your bisque-fired wares—making it waterproof and food safe—it also brings your work to life with any color you wish to create.
 The possibilities of glazing are endless and the techniques and patterns you can create with them have no limit.
 Glazing can take an ordinary ware and make it a work of art.

 However, with all that possibility also comes a lot of decision making.
 As glazes are made up of chemicals and compounds, each of them reacts to the different materials and clays in different ways.
 The beauty of this is that every piece you create will be completely unique.
-We're going to cover glazing pieces which have already been bisque fired, as single fired work is usually used more for decorative ceramics than functional wares.
+We're going to cover glazing pieces that have already been bisque fired, as single-fired work is usually used more for decorative ceramics than functional wares.

 What Types of Glazes Can You Get?

 Types of glazes run the gamut, but if you’re looking to break them down into very basic categories, then here are a couple of examples: Gloss glazes create a very shiny and reflective surface (note that if you want to photograph your pieces, then gloss can be tricky to obtain a good effect with due to reflection of the shiny surface).
 The matte glaze is pretty dull and doesn’t reflect the light; the glaze is quite transparent, but still has a little bit of a shine.
 There are varying levels of opacities but matte glaze can be a great type of glaze to start with for beginners.